Best Things To Do in Sitges in 3-Day Itinerary

 Sitges Old Town

-In the old town of Sitges are some of the city’s most important monuments, making it a must-see.
+Some of the city’s most important monuments are in the old town of Sitges, making it a must-see.

 One of the most important monuments is the parish of Sant Bartomeu i Santa Tecla, located on Cerro Punta.